-Treasury Regulations spell out three criteria for being able to deduct personal property taxes:
+The tax code defines the personal property tax pretty simply.
+It's imposed annually on certain items of property.
+U.S. Treasury regulations spell out three criteria for being able to deduct a personal property tax:

 - The tax must be an ad valorem tax based on the value of the property.

-- The tax must be imposed annually.
+- It must be imposed annually.

-- The tax must be imposed on personal property.
+- It must be imposed on personal property.

 Personal Property Taxes on Business Equipment

-Impact of the Alternative Minimum Tax
+Effect of the Alternative Minimum Tax

-The deduction for personal property taxes is an adjustment item for calculating the alternative minimum tax (AMT).
-What this means is that personal property taxes are deductible when calculating the regular federal income tax, but not deductible when calculating the AMT.
+The deduction for personal property taxes is an adjustment for calculating the alternative minimum tax (AMT).
+Personal property taxes are deductible when you're calculating your regular federal income tax, but they're not deductible when you're calculating the AMT.